Apply to the Drama Therapy Program

 Applicants must have a background in drama/theater and a minimum of two undergraduate psychology courses.
 Volunteer or paid work experience in human services is strongly recommended.

 We seek (and seem to attract) creative, motivated, mature students who have already demonstrated a strong interest in the integration of theater and therapy.

 Integrity, introspection, and dedication are all essential attributes.
 Our students come to the program from around the world.
 Most have a strong background in drama, some coursework in psychology, and a commitment to human service.

 Admission is for the Fall semester only.
-The deadline to apply for Fall 2013 is February 1, 2013.

 Application to the program also requires the following: